hci-lab-um/heuristics-for-test-tool-design/how-to-use-the-heuristics.md

 - **Theme:** the heuristics are divided into three themes: *Why* do we need the tool? *Who* will use it? and *Context* the tool will be used in? -
 - **Heuristic question:** just to remind you where you are.
-- **Explanation and subquestions:** provides you with some points to think about, and key questions to ask yourself.
+- **Explanation and sub-questions:** provides you with some points to think about, and key questions to ask yourself.
 Also in this section, a finding from our research that supports this heuristic and a link to some research quotes and characteristics that will help you ground your understanding and decisions.
-- **Activities, tools and techniques to help answer the questions:** A menu of useful techniques, linked to further information either within this repository or on the internet.
+- **Activities, tools, and techniques to help answer the questions:** A menu of useful techniques, linked to further information either within this repository or on the internet.

 ### You can tailor this to suit you
 Don't be limited by the questions or the activities list - you won't have to do them all, and you may have preferred alternatives.